mharikmert/education-portal/README.md

 # Fikirtepe-Student-Information-System (In Development)
 ## About
 The main idea behind this project is to maintain a online platform for high school students studying at Fikirtepe for free within the Association for the Support of Contemporary Living.
-Registration page is active for now
+It is an information system about students' lectures, schedules, absence etc.

 ## Installation
 ```